 After taking your bootcamp or completing your formal education in computer science, software engineering, or any related field, the next step is finding an entry-level employment.
 Employers usually ask for your specialization or the field you want to be focusing on.
 Tasks also vary depending on your specialization.

 When searching for your potential job, make sure that you are familiar with the different titles and terms the employer is using to describe a position.
 It’s also much easier to find an open job post when you know what you’re looking for.
+Job title examples include software application integrator, applications support engineer and senior user experience designer.

 One of the best avenues to stay up-to-date with the latest technology and development in your specialization is by attending conferences.
 This is also a chance to build your network, meet new friends, share ideas and experiences, and learn from other professionals in your field.
 If you’re lucky, you might even get a chance to collaborate with other software developers.